0xnaylor/blockchain-developer-bootcamp-final-project/README.md

 - Remember to remove all console logs from both front end and back end before submission
 - Add a note in this README about the time delay being able to see the metadata on OpenSea.
 - useEagerConnect
+- - make sure there is an error message if the user doesn't have metamask installed.